Haley Goodrow (She/They)

 Haley, a research technician originally from Houston, Texas, joined the lab in June of 2023 after graduating from Wellesley College with a double major in Biology and Spanish.
 She completed an Honors Thesis in the Biological Sciences Department as a member of the Lab of Steven Biller, PhD studying the role of extracellular vesicles in marine microbial communities.
 Her thesis work specifically focused on the mechanisms of horizontal gene transfers in these microbial communities and the role vesicles may play in those exchanges.

 During her free time Haley enjoys exploring the outdoors, reading, hanging out with her pet guinea pigs, and trying new recipes.
-She recently joined the Penn Dragon Boat club, and this summer is growing veggies on her stoop to supplement her farm share.

 Contact: Goodrowh@chop.edu